WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/InstallInstructions.md

 After first run, a working directory will be created: `~/.walletwasabi/`.
 Amongst others, here is where your wallet files and your logs reside.

 # OSX

+Check out this [video guide](https://www.youtube.com/watch?v=qFbv_b-bju4) or take a look at the instructions below:

 ![](https://imgur.com/jpnKad7.png)